JohnDelatto/-universities-to-pursue-a-master-s-degree-in-machine-learning/README.md

 **Would you like to explore a specific area of machine learning, such as deep learning, natural language processing, or computer vision?
 Or perhaps you have a particular question about the application of machine learning in a specific industry?**

-## Top Universities for a Master's in Machine Learning (2021)
+## Top Universities for a Master's in Machine Learning

-While the landscape of higher education and AI research is ever-evolving, here are some of the top universities renowned for their Machine Learning programs in 2021:
+While the landscape of higher education and AI research is ever-evolving, here are some of the top universities renowned for their Machine Learning programs

 ### Top Universities for a Master's in Machine Learning